fisherthewol/Dave-BOT/README.md

 - Get your ID by running ```sudo docker logs <name>``` where <name> is the container name/id; insert it as ```ID``` into https://discordapp.com/oauth2/authorize?client_id=ID&scope=bot&permissions=0; this allows you to add it to any servers where you are allowed to do so.
 - To stop, ```sudo docker stop <name>```

+Once the bot is connected, you can use !load to load modules.
 For running without docker, see docs/sansdocker.md
 For development and contributing, see docs/CONTRIBUTING.md